In a wood-paneled clubhouse in the Mission, dozens of bikers gathered to rage for the San Francisco Motorcycle Club’s 120th birthday.

 “This will be a short meeting,” he began.

-The clubhouse was decorated with American Motorcycle Association pendants dated from 1938 to 1956, framed photos of members racing, and a pool table with a black leather cover.
+The clubhouse was decorated with American Motorcycle Association pendants from 1938 to 1956, framed photos of races, and a pool table with a black leather cover.

 Skyler Forge, a prospect for the club who lives in San Francisco’s Ingleside neighborhood, circled the room selling raffle tickets.
-Forge is halfway through the three-month prospectorship required to join the club, which means he spent six weeks so far changing the oil in members’ bikes, picking up food, and learning how to take care of the clubhouse.
+Forge is halfway through the three-month prospectorship required to join the club, which means he has so far spent six weeks changing the oil in members’ bikes, picking up food, and learning how to take care of the clubhouse.

 “The club is about service,” Forge said outside the building on Folsom and 18th.

-Hobbes, who took over as president earlier this year after 11 years as a member, said he aimed to change the classic model of prospectorship, which tends to be more like hazing.
+Hobbes, who took over as president this year after 11 years as a member, said he aims to change the model of prospectorship, which tends to be a bit like hazing.
 He said SFMC is an accepting club — its members ride all kinds of bikes — and he strives to preserve the culture of equality and mutual respect.
 His jacket sports a patch that says “JAM” — “just a member.”

 “Motorcyclists are an aging demographic,” Hoffman said, arms crossed.
 “The part of the community that I stepped into is aging with me.”